How medications help treat behavioral health and severe mental illness

 Prioritizing patient whole health

-Dr. Polo highlights the importance of treating the patient’s whole health.
-“Carelon Behavioral Health’s SMI program focuses on all the social needs of the SMI population.
-We center our care around who the patient is, their housing needs, food insecurity, clothing, and transportation to doctor.
-We attend to the patient’s whole health, which will ensure they stay engaged in both their physical and mental health over the long term.”
+Dr. Mahmoud highlights the importance of treating the patient’s whole health.
+“Carelon Behavioral Health’s SMI program focuses on all aspects of the health and wellbeing of the SMI population.
+This includes behavioral health, physical health, pharmacy and health related social needs (HRSN).
+We center our care around who the patient is, their health needs, their housing needs, food insecurity, clothing, and transportation needs.
+We attend to the whole person, and we engage them in discussions on their recovery, including all the factors that are conducive to this recovery, from engaging in physical and mental health treatment to accessing resources that address their HRSN.”

-New long-acting medication delivery methods provide patients with a steadier release of medication.
-Fast-acting sublingual and oral options are emerging, which are less invasive in the patient.6 “Within these new options we are seeing more specific, better windows of activity, and the safety profile of the medications is improving.
-Patients cannot overdose on them,” says Dr. Polo.
+New fast-acting sublingual and oral options are emerging , which are less invasive in the patient.
+“Within these new options we are seeing more targeted windows of activity, and the safety profile of the medications is improving,” says Dr. Mahmoud.

 The use of genomics in treating SMI

-The future of treating SMI will likely include the use of precision medicine, according to Dr. Polo.
-Part of that precision approach will be the use of genomics,7 which is the study of an individual’s genes, including how those genes interact with each other and influence an individual’s behavior within their environment.8 “Eventually, we will see treatment that is specific to an individual’s genomic profile.”
+The future of treating SMI will likely include the use of precision medicine, according to Dr. Mahmoud.
+Part of that precision approach will be the use of genomics , which is the study of an individual’s genes, including how those genes interact with each other and influence an individual’s behavior within their environment.
+“Eventually, we will see treatment that is specific to an individual’s genomic profile.”

-Overall, Dr. Polo believes that the medical community still needs more research to fully understand how to improve and to better target treatment options.
-“Precision medicine will help us move beyond the typical ‘trial-and-error approach’ to use of medication.
+Overall, Dr. Mahmoud believes that the medical community still needs more research to fully understand how to improve and to better target treatment options.
+“Precision medicine will help us move from the typical ‘trial-and-error approach’ to psychotropic medications to a more customized treatment based on the patient’s individualized profile that incorporates genomics and a range of other data points and factors influencing symptomatology and recovery.
 That is the future.”